 - Comes with half cover

-- Composition: Built of graphite, the racket is a sturdy one, yet lightweight allowing you to play attacking shots
+- Composition: Built of graphite, the racquet is a sturdy one, yet lightweight allowing you to play attacking shots

 If you are seriously pursuing Squash, the Prince TT Sovereign Prestrung Squash Racquet could be a sensible choice to make.
-The racket also comes with a half cover that covers the racket head, preventing it from regular wear and tear.
+The racquet also comes with a half cover that covers the racquet head, preventing it from regular wear and tear.

 - Weight: 135 gms